 Billionaire Warren Buffett has famously said the first rule of investing is, “Never lose money.”
 Apartments definitely have the possibility to provide you and your family with this assured profitability and pass the ‘Buffet Test’.

 First of all, if you’re not willing to shop and do the homework, don’t get into this space.
 The only way you can be sure apartments you’re looking at will pass the “Buffett Test” is through discipline and comparison.

 At the same time, this is where multifamily real estate also has an advantage.
-If you want to hear how I’ve been making the most of multifamily for more than 30 years, check out my Real Estate Training — for free.
+If you want to hear how I’ve been making the most of multifamily for over 30 years, check out my Real Estate Training.

 All of the information you need to ensure a deal will make money is readily available.

 Multifamily assets have history and records you can review.
 Everything from the rents the property collected to the debt on it are right there.